 West Dunbartonshire CAB needs you!

 Volunteering with CAB is interesting, friendly and very worthwhile.
 Full training and support is given so no formal qualifications or experience are required.
-The staff at each of the three CAB offices in West Dunbartonshire (Alexandria, Dumbarton and Clydebank) offers new trainees daily support within a very friendly environment.
+Our team offer new trainees daily support within a very friendly environment.

 What does it take to be an advisor?

 All sorts of people volunteer as CAB advisors and provide free, confidential, independent and impartial advice.
 There are some things Bureau Advisors have in common though.
 CAB Advisors:

 - Have good English literacy skills, and can do basic arithmetic

 - Have good computer skills

 - Are open minded and don’t judge people or their circumstances